16 Aug Sin, Virtue, Plant Medicine & Epidemics

 Most of us who practice Ayurveda are aware that abundance is currently threatened, but it is worth considering how the other three qualities relate to abundance.

 Caraka tells us that there is nothing in the world that is not therapeutic in appropriate conditions and situations[vi] so we should be able to find something that is abundant that the patient will actually take or do that will not be depleting the earth of some of her more rare treasures.
-This will not only be more suitable for our patients, but also for the plants.
+This will not only be more suitable for our patients, but also for the plants or animals.

 In the Dravyagunavignyana, it is said that Vagbhatta[vii], was usually inclined to use single herb remedies, as he recommended the use of a single herb or remedy in 42 of 55 cases.[viii]
 While certain cases may require formulations of multiple herbs, perhaps we should not overlook the possibility that one herb, if cultivated, harvested and prescribed with love and respect, could be sufficient to address disorder in the strotamsi, dosas or dhatus.
 Why use multiple plants when one is suitable?
 And, why use one, when a malady may be addressed solely though changes in lifestyle and diet.